The Most Recent Conclusion on the Link Between Alcohol and Dementia Risk

 By 2050, experts believe that the number of Americans living with Alzheimer’s will reach 14 million.
-As research continues to focus on potential treatment options, understanding key risk factors are also critical.
+As research continues to focus on potential treatment options, understanding key risk factors is also critical.

 Of the possible risk factors, researchers have closely studied the impact of alcohol consumption.
 Some studies have shown that when drinking in moderation, you can potentially lower your risk of dementia.
-However, a new study has drawn more robust conclusions regarding the relationship between alcohol and dementia risk.
+However, a new study has drawn more robust conclusions regarding the relationship between alcohol and the risk of dementia.

-The Most Recent Findings Regarding Alcohol and Dementia
+The Most Recent Findings Regarding Alcohol and Risk of Dementia

-In the past, researchers have found that a moderate consumption of alcohol may actually lower your risk.
+In the past, researchers have found that a moderate consumption of alcohol may actually lower your risk of dementia.
 However, some researchers believe that these studies may have been prone to biases.
 This is because the majority of these studies focused on alcohol consumption later in life.

 These findings were published in BMJ.